2026 Wedding Trends: What Pinterest Predicts Every Bride Should Know

 What Are the Biggest Wedding Trends for 2026?

-Pinterest processes over 3.8 billion wedding-related searches annually.
-That makes it the most reliable trend predictor, reflecting what real couples are planning, not what brands are selling.
+Pinterest processes billions of wedding-related searches annually and publishes its annual Pinterest Predicts forecast each December.
+That makes it the most reliable wedding-trend indicator, reflecting what real couples are planning rather than what brands are selling.

 The 2026 story: couples are moving away from minimalism and toward bold, personal expression.

-Here are the trends actually shaping weddings this year, with practical guidance at any budget.
+Here are the trends actually shaping weddings this year, drawn from Pinterest Predicts, The Knot's annual Real Weddings Study, and Zola's wedding data reports, with practical guidance at any budget.

 1. Icy Blue Is the Color of 2026